mesg-foundation/engine/README.md

 **MESG is a platform to help you create efficient and easy to maintain applications that connects any technologie**.
-You can create your application that listend for an event on a Blockchain and execute a task on a web server.
+You can create your application that listen to an event on a Blockchain and execute a task on a web server.
 The technology doesn't matter, as long as it can send and/or receive some data.

-All the idea with MESG is to create different services that each of them connects to a specific technology and/or a specific feature and expose different 2 different things:
+The idea with MESG is to create different services that connects to a specific technology and/or a specific feature and expose 2 different things:
 - Events
 - Tasks